ilyashusain/jenkins-dynamic-agents-k8s/README.md

 Scroll further down the page  and click on 'Pod Tmplate' then click on 'Container Template', make sure all entries match the following picture:

 ![Alt text](jenkinspodtemp.png)

+Scroll dowwn to the bottom of the page and click 'Save'.